jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

     tree /F

-* the terminal_ is your friend, and shows
+* the terminal_ is my friend, and shows

   .. code-block:: shell